 Our Parkinson's webinars are available on SoundCloud:

-This webinar has received sponsorship from AbbVie Ltd. The first session in the webinar is designed and delivered by the Parkinson's Academy and sponsored by AbbVie Ltd; the sponsor has had no input into the educational content or organisation of the session.
-The recording of our sponsor’s session is not available for on-demand viewing.
+The four stages of Parkinson’s Disease – treatment options has been designed and delivered by the Parkinson’s Academy and sponsored by AbbVie Ltd; the sponsor has had no input into the educational content or organisation of the session.

 'The things you can't get from the books'